 Can a Pawn capture on its first move

 The Pawn can only move to two squares in the front direction, and according to the rules, the Pawn can capture only diagonally.
-That is why it is impossible to capture any piece on the first move.
+A pawn can capture on its own first move, but it cannot capture on the first move of the game.

 Frequently asked questions